Printer friendly Advisory Council Charter (PDF- 469 KB)

 Estimated Number and Frequency of Meetings

-The Advisory Council may meet up to three times during the fiscal year.
-Meetings shall be open to the public except as determined otherwise by the Secretary or designee in accordance with the Government in the Sunshine Act 5 U.S.C.
-552b(c) and the Federal Advisory Committee Act.
+The Advisory Council shall convene at least two times each calendar year.
 Notice of all meetings shall be given to the public.
+Meetings shall be open to the public except as determined otherwise by the Secretary or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
+552b(c)) and the Federal Advisory Committee Act of 1972 (5 U.S.C.
+10).
 Meetings shall be conducted, and records of the proceedings kept, as required by applicable laws and departmental regulations.

 Unless renewed by appropriate action prior to its expiration, the Advisory Council charter will terminate 2 years from the date the charter is filed.